-There are several explanations of the cone shapes where Zhurong landed, including mud volcano effects, volcano effects, water volcano effects, etc. (Wu, 2021).
-We collected 590 cone shapes from the HiRIC image and found that they were of low intensity after we observed their shapes.
-As shown in Figure 7(a), the craters left on the mud volcanoes by aerolites are larger in diameter.
-These craters have simpler structures without concentric cycle shapes.
-According to the experiments by Kawakami, etc. (1983) and Miautani, etc. (1983), we believe these cones are composed of loose mud rock with lower intensity instead of basalt with high intensity (Figure 7(b)).
-In addition, some cones are found in the form of mud flow (Figure.
-7(c)(d)), which also shows that the cones are from mud volcanoes rather than lava volcanoes.
-Studies from Ivanov, etc. (Ivanov, 2014) show that mud upwelled beneath the Utopia Planita, spewing out from weak spots to form erosion streams and cones
+There are several explanations for the cone shapes where Zhurong landed, including mud volcano effects, volcano effects, hydrovolcanic origin, etc. (Wu et al., 2021).
+We collected 592 cone shapes from the HiRIC images and found that they were of low strength.
+As shown in Figure 9(a), the craters left on the cone by aerolites are larger in diameter.
+These craters have simpler structures without concentric cycle shapes in Figure 9(b).
+According to the experiments by Kawakami, etc. (1983) and Miautani, etc. (1983), we believe these cones are composed of loose mud rock with lower intensity instead of basalt with high intensity (Figure 9(b)).
+In addition, some cones are found in the form of lobate and flow-like features (Figure.
+9(c)(d)), which also shows that the cones are from mud volcanoes rather than lava volcanoes.
+A study from Ivanov, etc. (Ivanov, 2014) shows that mud upwelled beneath the Utopia Planitia, spewing out from weak spots to form erosion streams and cones.
+Cones in Zhurong landing site are less likely to be pingos.
+They have smooth surfaces and no cracks or fissures, which are supposed to be the typical characteristics of pingos (Depablo, 2009).

-Figure 7. (a) Impacted mud volcano, (b) impacted basalt volcano with concentric circle structure in crater (CTX mosaic ID: E-124\N00), (c) mud volcano with mud flow (CTX mosaic ID: E108\N24), (d) mud volcano with mud flow
+Figure 9. (a) Impacted mud volcano, (b) impacted basalt volcano with concentric circle structure in crater (CTX mosaic ID: E-124\N00), (c) flow-like features associated with cone, (d) lobate features associated with cone.